Tourism in Spain – We’re now the world’s #2 tourist destination

 I’ve actually heard nothing about the national debate over tourism in Spain for several months.

-I wrote about anti-tourism protests last year.
+I wrote about anti-tourism protests in some of the more visited areas last year.

 But here’s the deal: now it’s winter.
 It’s cold and nobody really wants to go out and protest.